 Joe likes to swim and ski, and to explore the hot mineral waters produced by Mother Earth.
 He is married to a neurobiological electron microscopist, Atsuko Kobayashi, and they have two children (Jiseki and Koseki), whose names mean "magnetite" and "gemstone" respectively in Japanese.
 As a result, the children will probably grow up to be bloodsucking lawyers.
 And his family still doesn't know if home is in Pasadena or Osaka.

-Dr. Christopher P. McKay is a Planetary Scientist with the Space Science Division of NASA Ames.
-He is a research scientist with the NASA Ames Research Center.
-Chris’ current research focuses on the evolution of the solar system and the origin of life.
+Dr. Christopher P. McKay is a Planetary Scientist with the Space Science Division of NASA Ames Research Center.
+Chris’ current research focuses on the evolution of the Solar System and the origin of life.
 He is also actively involved in planning for future Mars missions including human exploration.
-Chris has been involved in research in Mars-like environments on Earth, traveling to the Antarctic dry valleys, Siberia, the Canadian Arctic, and the Atacama, Namib, and Sahara deserts to study life in these Mars-like environments.
+Chris has been involved in research in Mars-like environments on Earth, traveling to the Antarctic Dry Valleys, Siberia, the Canadian Arctic, and the Atacama, Namib, and Sahara deserts to study life in these analog environments.
 He was a co-investigator on the Huygens probe to Saturn’s moon Titan in 2005, the Mars Phoenix lander mission in 2008, and the current Mars Science Laboratory mission.

 Dr. Aaron Zent got his Ph.
 D. in Geology from the University of Hawaii in 1988, and has been at NASA Ames ever since.
 He has been involved with several Mars missions, most recently the 2008 Phoenix lander.
 His research focuses on the physical and chemical interactions between planetary atmospheres and their surfaces.